Lucian1729/Discord-Chatbot-GPT-3/README.md

 # GPT3-discord-AI-chatbot
-This is a discord chatbot. using gpt3 openai api
+This is a discord chatbot that works using OpenAI's GPT-3 API.

 Create an .env file and put your bot token and openai api token there.